force-h2020/force-docs/docs/source/extending/notification.rst

     get_listener_class()
      return the notification listener object class.

-The NotificationListener class must reimplement the following methods, that are invoked in specific lifetime events of the BDSS::
+The BaseNotificationListener class must reimplement the following methods, that are invoked in specific lifetime events of the BDSS::

     def initialize(self):